 They lay sleeping, the demon slayer tucked in an extra sleeping bag, her demonic two-tailed cat curled up against her bosom.
 The monk Miroku was sleeping against the harsh bark of a tree's trunk, his head tilted to the side and mouth open as he subconsciously held his staff against his shoulder.
 He refused the offer for a sleeping bag, for reasons she did not know.
 Perhaps he felt confined and vulnerable within one.

-Perhaps. . .
+Maybe. . .

-Kikyou belonged to Inuya─there it was again, snarling within the depths of her mind.
+Kikyou belonged to Inuya— There it was again, snarling within the depths of her mind.

 Does anybody here even know what gay means, or do they simply think that loving the same gender is a sin?
 When does the word gay become an actual word?
-Is gay just a description for men attracted to men and lesbian for women?
+Is gay just a label for men attracted to men and lesbian for women?